 Much like email marketing, blogging has become an essential tool for businesses looking to spread brand awareness, build brand authority, and increase website traffic.
 Achieving these objectives ultimately leads to an increase in high quality leads due to the connection these potential customers have developed with your business.

-Here are four major benefits of blogging:
+Here are four significant benefits of blogging:

 The more content your company’s website produces, the more likely potential customers are to stumble upon it via search engines.
 According to HubSpot, businesses with 401-1000 pages of content get 6x more leads than those with 51-100.